aramic11/workout-app/README.md

   Expanding off of usage, here is a step-by-step guide to using the application.

   ![Login]()
   The login page has both a login and signup form.
 The signup form requires email verification to create the account.
-On any other page, if you press logout, you will be redirected to the login page.
+On any other page, if you press logout, you will be redirected to the login page. <br>
   ![Homepage]()
-  The homepage provides a brief description of the site, with a navigation bar that goes to other pages (navigation bar on all pages).
+  The homepage provides a brief description of the site, with a navigation bar that goes to other pages (navigation bar on all pages).<br>
   ![Exercise]()
-  On the exercise screen, you are presented with an example of what you can do with the page functionality.
+  On the exercise screen, you are presented with an example of what you can do with the page functionality. <br>
   ![ExerciseSelection]()
   When you hit "Create New Program", you enter a modal that allows you to search for a workout based on the dropdown options.
 You are able to search through a series of workouts categorized by muscle group, where you can choose reps, weights, weight type, and sets.
-Once you've created the program, you can select the program on the Exercise page and a session date to save all the information to the database.
+Once you've created the program, you can select the program on the Exercise page and a session date to save all the information to the database. <br>
   ![Schedule]()
   On the schedule page, you can view all of your scheduled workouts.
-It will display all related attributes such as weight type and reps, and you have the option to remove the workout from your schedule.
+It will display all related attributes such as weight type and reps, and you have the option to remove the workout from your schedule. <br>
   ![BMI]()
-  An additional function of the application is a BMI calculator page where users can calculate their BMI according to weight and height.
+  An additional function of the application is a BMI calculator page where users can calculate their BMI according to weight and height. <br>

   ## Contributions